LCTT/TranslateProject/sources/tech/20150906 Installing NGINX and NGINX Plus With Ansible.md

+translation by  strugglingyouth
-Installing NGINX and NGINX Plus With Ansible
+nstalling NGINX and NGINX Plus With Ansible
 ================================================================================
 Coming from a production operations background, I have learned to love all things related to automation.
 Why do something by hand if a computer can do it for you?
 But creating and implementing automation can be a difficult task given an ever-changing infrastructure and the various technologies surrounding your environments.
 This is why I love [Ansible][1].
 Ansible is an open source tool for IT configuration management, deployment, and orchestration that is extremely easy to use.